jasone/sqlive/docs/docs.md

 ```

 We can see that our connection is live.
-You can decide to disconnect a sessions with the option --disconnect, but note that sessions will automatically disconnect in case of a problem.
+You can decide to disconnect a sessions with the option `--disconnect`, but note that sessions will automatically disconnect in case of a problem.
-The option --reconnect, restarts the session where it started to fail and sends all the data that was missed since the disconnection.
+The option `--reconnect`, restarts the session where it started to fail and sends all the data that was missed since the disconnection.

 Let's see what happens when the data changes.